-19. The Village Market.
-All new at Ponce City Market is The Village Market, selling goods from around 25 local Black entrepreneurs.
+19. The Village at PCM.
+All new at Ponce City Market is The Village at PCM, selling goods from around 25 local Black entrepreneurs.
 Products range from apparel to home goods.
 You might also want to explore designers and makers in Atlanta.
 For even more unique shopping opportunities, find out how to up your souvenir game in the ATL.

 Ponce City Market is located in Midtown at 675 Ponce de Leon Ave.
 NE.

 20. Scent Discovery.
 Your nose will be your guide in the brand new Scent Discovery exhibit at World of Coca-Cola.
 A Coca-Cola Ambassador will lead your small group to guess the origin of a variety of scents.
 Your guide will also educate you on the anatomy of smell – from reception to perception – and help you determine which aroma profiles and Coca-Cola beverages may be your new favorites.
 Face coverings and social distancing are required inside Scent Discovery and do not detract from the experience.

 World of Coca-Cola is located Downtown at 121 Baker St. NW.

 21. Illuminarium Experiences, the global experiential entertainment company, will open its very first venue this spring in Atlanta on the Atlanta Beltline, followed by locations soon to open in Miami and Las Vegas.
 Illuminarium Atlanta is an immersive entertainment experience whose first Spectacle, WILD: The Virtual Safari, will showcase the beauty and splendor of the world’s most exotic animals in their natural habitats.
 Illuminarium Atlanta will also feature a café and nightlife/bar experience.

 Illuminarium opens in the spring on the Eastside at 820 Ralph McGill Blvd.
 NE.